TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-deletion-recovery-csar-account-recovery.md

 :::Section Recommended solutions:::

 ### Initiate Account Recovery
 Select the following button to initiate storage account recovery.
-Make sure the right subscription is selected becauase the diagnostic runs in the context of the current subscription only.
+Make sure the right subscription is selected because the diagnostic runs in the context of the current subscription only.

 <span style="color:red">Note</span> : If you intend to recover specific containers, blobs, files, and so on, go back to the **Basics** tab and select **Recover deleted storage data** as the problem subtype instead.